bpangburn/swingset/swingset-demo/README.md

 It adds a ComboRenderer with a lookup to the supplier_data table for the supplier name, and adds a DateRenderer for the ship date column.

+### Example7WithHelper

+Same as Example7, but built by extending the SSDataGridScreenHelper helper class to organize construction.

 ### TestBaseComponents

 This example demonstrates all of the Base SwingSet Components except for the SSDataGrid.